julelang/manual/src/integrated-jule/interoperability/jule-wrappers.md

 Jule wrappers are a recommended approach for linking C/C++ definitions.
 This approach has several advantages and disadvantages.
 In this section, these will be discussed.

 **Jule wrappers are highly recommended when:**
-- Unsimple usage: for example you linked a function but the arguments given when calling it are too much casting etc. requires
+- Unsimple usage: for example you binded a function but the arguments given when calling it are too much casting etc. requires
-- Type dependency: You have definitions that depend on C/C++ linked types
+- Type dependency: You have definitions that depend on binded types
-- High usage: The linked definition is used in various and many places in your Jule code
+- High usage: The binded definition is used in various and many places in your Jule code

 ## Pros & Cons